mwolfhoffman/boodu/README.md

 [![React-App-CI](https://github.com/mwolfhoffman/react-jack/actions/workflows/main.yml/badge.svg?branch=master)](https://github.com/mwolfhoffman/boodu/actions/workflows/main.yml)

+Boodu is "Whiteboard" in Igbo.
+How many times has your team gathered around a whiteboard to discuss the DB mapping on a new project?
+No need for that anymore.
+As everything is remote a year into the pandemic, Boodu rescues your team from the whiteboard meeting.
+Use Boodu to map your DBs!

-This is a POC project where I am experimenting with React + Supabase (an open source Firebase alternative built on top of postgreSQL).
+**This is a POC project where I am experimenting with React + Supabase (an open source Firebase alternative built on top of postgreSQL).**

 I am able to use Supabase's OAuth, create confirmation emails on sign up, and log users in.